jtalks-org/jtalks-cicd/README.md

+JTalks Continuous Integration & Continuous Delivery scripts

+The best way to try it out is to use [JTalks VM](https://github.com/jtalks-org/jtalks-vm) project which allows to start up a virtual environment with JTalks CICD on board automatically.

 ###Installation Guide
 This project contains JTalks Environment configuration like DEV, UAT, PROD.
 To use it you'll need python to be installed (was checked on 2.6.6) and:
 * `apt-get install python-dev libmysqlclient-dev`